ieiriyuki/ud_data_engineer/capstone/README.md

 # ETL Tools and Processes

-Raw data are stored in Amazon S3 and Amazon Redshift is used for Data Warehouse.
+Raw data are stored in Amazon S3 and Data Warehouse is Amazon Redshift.
 This is because both are scalable for the increase of data size, and they are integrated to each other well.
 This make it easy to load data into Data Warehouse from storage and to analyize data seemlessly.